GSAmundsen/gsamundsen.github.io/README.txt

 - learningSystem.js is used for keeping player information and learning analytics.
 This is also where data is exported.
 - userInput.js is where user interaction is defined.
 - verfier.js is used for model verification using predefined tokens and user genreated model.
-- view.js is sued for setting up html code in index.html
+- view.js is used for setting up html code in index.html
 - img\tutorial folder is where you can put tutorial images
-- scenarioData folder is where you put your jsnon scenarios
+- scenarioData folder is where you put your json scenarios